codefoster/codefoster.com/source/_drafts/Blend-Design-Execute-Interact.md

 [![image](http://codefoster.blob.core.windows.net/site/image/a6d1f07efcdc49fea2563ed88a2bbaad/Blend-Design-Execute-Interact_05_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Design-in-Execution/3225CAB5/image.png)

-Now a click on a recipe takes you to the item&rsquo;s detail page&hellip;
+Now a click on a recipe takes you to the item&rsquo;s detail page...;

 [![image](http://codefoster.blob.core.windows.net/site/image/564e8fe1e88c495eb82e0016c533c0f2/Blend-Design-Execute-Interact_06_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Design-in-Execution/3F292BE3/image.png)

-You can now click on the Interactive Mode icon again to turn it off&hellip;
+You can now click on the Interactive Mode icon again to turn it off...;

 [![image](http://codefoster.blob.core.windows.net/site/image/0c16e62166d1450e983a2b0d18bee0a8/Blend-Design-Execute-Interact_07_1.png "image")](http://{fix}/image.axd?picture=Windows-Live-Writer/Design-in-Execution/0B3E5947/image.png)

-&hellip;and now you&rsquo;re ready to do some design on this page.
+...;and now you&rsquo;re ready to do some design on this page.

 That&rsquo;s all for now.
 Let the power and potential that is Blend sink deep.
 Now use it to create an awesome app.